falconry/falcon/README.md

 **[Experimental]**

 Falcon is a swift, light-weight framework for building cloud APIs.
 It tries to do as little as possible while remaining highly effective.
-Antoine de Saint-Exupéry explains in *Wind, Sand, and Stars*:

->Perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away.
+> Perfection is finally attained not when there is no longer anything to add, but when there is no longer anything to take away.
+>
+> *- Antoine de Saint-Exupéry*

 ### Design ###